Visual Crossovers with Other Series/Movies

 A rather harmless visitor ship

-The Batris from TNG: "Heart of Glory" is a modification of a Visitor shuttle from "V" (the original series).
+The Batris from TNG: "Heart of Glory" re-uses the modules of a Visitor shuttle from "V" (the original series).
+The front section of the Batris, on the other hand, was ripped off from a ship that appeared in the shortl-lived Disney series Earth Star Voyager.

 More than seven days into the future